airavata-courses/vulcan/rfcs/README.md

 2. (Optional) Open a new thread in [Discussions](https://github.com/airavata-courses/vulcan/discussions) and make sure to set the category to "RFC Discussions".

     - This is useful if you believe an idea is too abstract and requires input from other members before drafting.
-Otherwise, such discussions would be part of the issue referenced by RFC.
+Otherwise, such discussions would be part of the issue referenced by the RFC.

-3. Work on a draft proposal in a Markdown file based on the template (`0000-template.md`) found in this repo.
+3. Work on a draft proposal in a Markdown file based on the template (`0000-template.md`) found in this directory.

 4. If you believe your proposal has enough information for review:

     - Fork this repo.

-    - Create your proposal as `active-rfcs/0000-my-feature.md` (where "my-feature" is descriptive. don't assign an RFC number yet).
+    - Create your proposal as `active-rfcs/0000-my-feature.md` (where "my-feature" is descriptive.
+Don't assign an RFC number yet).

     - Submit a pull request.
 Link the discussion thread, if applicable.